-Ye Years Ended December 31,
+Year Years Ended December 31,

-2007 2006 2005
+2008 2007 2006

-Compensation \$11,126 \$ 9,746 \$ 4,717
+Compensation \$15,117 \$11,126 \$ 9,746

-Contractor fees (1) 26,405 30,367 23,642
+Contractor fees (1) 22,112 26,405 30,367

-Supplies (2) 6,325 4,317 2,351
+Supplies (2) 3,668 6,325 4,317

-Other common costs (3) 3,874 2,373 2,228
+Other common costs (3) 4,920 3,874 2,373

-\$47,730 \$46,803 \$32,938
+\$45,817 \$47,730 \$46,803

-- (1) Contractor fees generally include expenses for preclinical studies and clinical trials. - (2) Supplies generally include costs for formulation and manufacturing activities. - (3) Other generally includes the allocation of common costs such as facilities.
+(1) Contractor fees generally include expenses for preclinical studies and clinical trials.

+- (2) Supplies generally include costs for formulation and manufacturing activities. - (3) Other generally includes the allocation of common costs such as facilities.

 Our technology has been applied across certain of our portfolio of drug candidates.
 Data, know-how, personnel, clinical results, research results and other matters related to the research and development of any one of our drug candidates also relate to, and further the development of, our other drug candidates.
-For example, we expect that results of non-clinical studies, such as pharmacokinetics, toxicology and other studies, regarding certain components of our drug candidate Remoxy to be applicable to the other potential drug candidates that may arise out of our collaboration with King since all such potential drug candidates are expected to utilize such components.
+For example, we expect that results of non-clinical studies, such as pharmacokinetics, toxicology and other studies, regarding certain components of our drug candidates that may arise out of our collaboration with King since all such potential drug candidates are expected to utilize such components.
 As a result, costs allocated to a specific drug candidate may not necessarily reflect the actual costs surrounding research and development of that drug candidate due to cross application of the foregoing.

-In November 2006, we announced that we are developing a novel antibody technology that may transform how metastatic melanoma is treated.
-We spent approximately \$3.2 million and \$3.0 million on this technology, primarily in contractor fees and supplies, during 2007 and 2006, respectively.
-In March 2007, we announced that we licensed certain technology and are developing this technology for hemophilia and pain management.
-We spent approximately \$1.0 million, primarily in contractor fees and supplies during 2007 on this technology.
+We are developing a novel antibody technology that may transform how metastatic melanoma is treated.
+We spent approximately \$2.8, \$3.2 million and \$3.0 million on this technology, primarily in contractor fees and supplies, during 2008, 2007 and 2006, respectively.
+In 2007, we announced that we licensed certain technology and are developing this technology for hemophilia and pain management.
+We spent approximately \$6.0 and \$1.0 million, primarily in contractor fees and supplies during 2008.